MahinARahman/Pet-Safe-Plant-Classifier/README.md

 - Custom ViT trained from scratch on our dataset
 - Custom EfficientNet-B3

 ViT Pre-Trained on PlantNet stood out as the most effective model with 92% accuracy and smooth decline of train and test loss curves.
+The model can be downloaded [here](https://drive.google.com/file/d/1iKAACAXRcNjAVhPet2xd5MxVXxp2MNDY/view?usp=sharing).
 Pandas Dictionary for mapping top pets in USA households (dogs, cats, rabbits, reptiles and birds) to effects of exposure to house plants was created.

 ## Results